openstack/glance/doc/source/user/glancemetadefcatalogapi.rst

 This is about the definition of the available metadata that can be used on different types of resources (images, artifacts, volumes, flavors, aggregates, etc).
-A definition includes the properties type, its key, it's description, and it's constraints.
+A definition includes the properties type, its key, its description, and its constraints.
 This catalog will not store the values for specific instance properties.

 For example, a definition of a virtual CPU topology property for number of